 When I became a mother, I promised myself that I would never read my children’s diaries unless I had real cause for concern over their health or well-being.
 After all, my children should get their own privacy.

 But is teen Facebook a diary?
 Is following your child’s chatter the same as reading their diary?
 Are you spying by going through their (semi-public) Facebook?

 One late night of no sleep, I decided to download pictures of my kids.
-I went to each child’s Facebook page to look through photo albums.
-And there was the picture – my daughter embracing an unknown boy.
+I went to each child’s Facebook page to look through their photo albums.
+And then there was the picture – my daughter embracing an unknown boy.
 Several times.

 So began the midnight spy adventure.
-From the album, I went to her wall.
+From her Facebook album, I went to her wall.
 I followed the conversation between her and her friends.
 Then I searched Facebook for the tagged names in the photo.
 And so on and so on… I found all sorts of details about my daughter and her friends.
-None of this information was difficult to acquire.
+None of this information was particularly difficult to acquire.
 After all, my daughter did not consider this information private.